How to Relax, Soothe Sore Feet

 Lastly, there is motor neuropathy, which describes the alteration in the function of muscles and includes reflexes.
 Crooked toes, weakness, and instability may be manifestations of a motor neuropathy.

 Interestingly, some people present with combinations of different types of peripheral neuropathy.
-Once you realize that you have neuropathy, finding the cause can be challenging.
+Once neuropathy is suspected, finding the cause can be challenging.

 Causes of peripheral neuropathy